shabin5785/react-notes/Notes_1.md

 - we cannot restart sagas. so takeEvery and take runs only once.
 Takeevery has a fn as second arg, and it just regenerates that fn for every action captured. take doenst has such a fn, so it executes only once( when first run) and is not loaded again until entire app restarts. takevery so creates a never ending loop for listening to action and invoking second generator fn.
 So takevery is take inside a while loop.

 - so take the generator fn complets and is not invoked again. in takevery the fn call to second generator fn prevents it from completing.

+- now if in a while loop in a take, if we put a delay call from saga, take cannto trigger next call to to fn inside while loop ( same as fn in takevery), until delay is completed .Its blocked till then.